fastlyos/RNTelegramClone/README.md

 # RNTelegramClone

-Because I'm excited about animation in Telegram, so I want to try to make it with React Native
+Because I'm excited about animated in Telegram, so I'll try to make it by React Native